 If you have dry skin, then you'll be happy to hear that olive oil taps moisture really well and keeps the skin hydrated.

-But, unfortunately, its thickness can be a little too much for oily or acne-prone skin and it can even lead to more breakouts.
-This is why you need to be careful with this one.
+But, unfortunately, its thickness can be a little too much for oily or acne-prone skin, which may even lead to more breakouts.
+This is why you need to be careful with olive oil.

-It's a great percentage-based carrier oil, and you can mix it in with other oils lower concentrations to still get all the benefits from it.
+It's a great percentage-based carrier oil, and you can mix it in with other oils of lower concentrations to still reap all the benefits.

-Grapeseed oil is a byproduct of the winemaking process, but that doesn't make it any less important and effective as a carrier oil.
-It's rich in vitamin E and C which makes it really useful for oily and acne-prone skin.
-It can help the skin control sebum production, promote collagen creation and calm inflammation.
+Grapeseed oil is a byproduct of the winemaking process, but that doesn't make it less effective as a carrier oil.
+It's rich in fat-soluble vitamins, such as vitamins E and C, which makes it really useful for acne-prone skin.
+It can help the skin control sebum production, promote collagen creation, and calm inflammation.

-Apricot Kernel Oil is high in vitamin E, and omega 6 and 9 fatty acids which makes it an excellent anti-inflammatory and anti-bacterial agent.
-It's really light and gentle on the skin with similar properties as the sweet almond oil.
+Apricot kernel oil is high in vitamin E, and omega 6 and 9 fatty acids, which makes it an excellent anti-inflammatory and anti-bacterial agent.
+It's really light and gentle on the skin, with similar properties as sweet almond oil.

-If you use evening primrose oil as a supplement you'll get yet another highly desirable benefit - you can relieve PMS symptoms.
+If you use evening primrose oil as a supplement, you'll get yet another highly desirable benefit - you can relieve PMS symptoms.
 Yep, that's right.
 If you suffer from hormonal acne, evening primrose oil can help you on the outside as well as the inside.

 Almond oil is really light and easily absorbed into the skin, which helps keep the scent longer on the skin.
 If you combine it with essential oils that have antimicrobial properties, like tea tree oil, you can even help cleanse the skin and clear pores.

+All these characteristics make castor oil great for healing skin infections, fungal infections, and sunburns.
 Just make sure you buy a high-quality cold-pressed castor oil to be sure it contains all the above-mentioned benefits.

-Black seed oil is made from the Nigella sativa plant and it's not as famous as the other carrier oils mentioned on this list.
+Black seed oil is made from the Nigella sativa plant and it's not as well-known as the other carrier oils mentioned on this list.
 However, it can be a powerful carrier oil because of its rich content of fatty acids, antioxidants, and anti-inflammatory properties.